 While crisp Spring Rolls and a bowl of flavourful Fried Rice is always his first pick, the kid just can never refuse a platter of Chilli Chicken.
 I mean, who can blame him?
 Tender pieces of chicken tossed in with crisp fried onions and peppers, all coated in a lip-smacking sauce - what's NOT to love?
 But as the name states, the recipe does start with throwing in a handful of fresh chopped chillies into a hot wok; and as much as I love watching my baby enjoy the same meals as we do - I hate it when the spice level restricts him from enjoying it to its fullest.
 So what else is a mom to do than step into the kitchen, heat up her trusty wok and create magic?

-It’s also a much healthier version than those you get at restaurants – no deep frying of the chicken, and most importantly, NO MSG!
 So what are you waiting for?
-Get to it and watch your family lick their plates clean!
+Get to it and watch your family lick their plates clean with this Hakka Chilli Chicken recipe!
 I know mine will.

 - 500 gms boneless chicken thighs cut into bite-sized cubes